 The Sisters Health Foundation is guided by a strategic framework that will direct our work over a five-year period (2020-2025).
 We strive to approach our work in the following ways:

 Collaborative learning, planning, and action with local, state and national partners: We collaborate with others to change societal systems that cause injustice, oppression, and poverty.
 The foundation seeks to enhance the rich gifts already present in local communities, partner with organizations at all levels to achieve meaningful change, and model shared leadership and collaboration.

 Alignment of foundation resources to advance knowledge, programs, and policy: We strive to maximize our impact on health and wellness in the Mid-Ohio Valley by conscious and coordinated efforts on multiple fronts.
 We align all our resources to help deepen public and expert knowledge about health, discover and implement best practices, build effective local programs, and create sound public policy.

-Integration of faith-based perspectives and participation: As a member of the Congregation of St. Joseph (CSJ) Mission Network, the foundation faithfully adheres to the CSJ mission of active, inclusive, unifying love for God, one another, and all creation.
-Underlying all of our activities are commitments to work toward transforming the culture of power, privilege, and violence to a culture that is inclusive, embraces diversity, and welcomes the gifts of all.
+Integration of health equity approaches and minority perspectives: As a member of the Congregation of St. Joseph (CSJ) Mission Network, the foundation faithfully adheres to the CSJ mission of active, inclusive, unifying love for God, one another, and all creation.
+Underlying all of its activities are commitments to work toward transforming the culture of power, privilege, and violence to a culture that is inclusive, embraces diversity, and welcomes the gifts of all.